OHI-Science/OHI-website/README.md

 ### `{{<button text="Learn More" link="inform" >}}`

-Add a link that looks like a button in markdown using the `button` code.
-To link to an external page, make sure that the `link` property starts with `http` or `https`.
-If the link is an internal page, it can have one of the following formats: `learn`, `learn.md`, `ohi+/conduct/learn.md` (useful if there are two pages with the same name in different directories) `learn.md#introduction` (to link to a specific part of a page).
+Add a link that looks like a button in markdown using the `button` code, or add a button to download an image or data.
+- To link to an external page, make sure that the `link` property starts with `http` or `https`.
+- To link to an internal page, the path can have one of the following formats: `learn`, `learn.md`, `ohi+/conduct/learn.md` (useful if there are two pages with the same name in different directories) `learn.md#introduction` (to link to a specific part of a page).
+- To make a link to download an image or data, the path should start with `data/` or `image/`, for example `data/scores.csv`)

 ## Goal pages